clusterlink-net/clusterlink/website/content/en/docs/v0.2/concepts/peers.md

 Once a peer has been created and initialized with the ClusterLink control and data planes as well as one or more remote peers, you can proceed with configuring [services][concept-service] and [policies][concept-policy].
- For a complete end to end use case, refer to the [iperf tutorial][tutorial-iperf].
+ For a complete end-to-end use case, refer to the [iperf tutorial][tutorial-iperf].

 [concept-fabric]: {{< relref "fabric" >}}
 [concept-fabric-new]: {{< relref "fabric#create-a-new-fabric-ca" >}}